forestgrape/coronavirus/index.md

 * Droplets
 * Aerosols

-the new model is added:
+this new model is added:
 * Dry form transmission

 Compared to aerosols, tiny dry particulates can diffuse around (smoke), stay in air even longer and may have a higher lung deposition fraction and less clearance.